DIDSR/InSilicoICH/README.rst

     :scale: 100%
     :target: https://github.com/brandonjnelsonFDA/PedSilicoICH/actions/workflows/python-app.yml

-This repository contains tools for generating synthetic non contrast CT datasets of intracranial hemorrhage (ICH).
+This repository contains tools for generating synthetic non contrast CT datasets of intracranial hemorrhage (ICH) that can be used for evaluating AI detection devices.

 Motivation
 ----------